polirritmico/monokai-nightasty.nvim/README.md

 #### Full defaults:

-Monkai Nightasty comes with these defaults:
+Monokai Nightasty comes with these defaults:

 ```lua
 {